OWASP/DevGuide/docs/en/04-design/01-threat-modeling/04-cornucopia.md

 Cornucopia is useful for both requirements analysis and threat modeling, providing gamification of these activities within the development lifecycle.
-It is targeted towards agile development teams and provides a different perspective to these tasks.
+It is targeted towards agile development teams and provides a different perspective on these tasks.

 The outcome of the game is to identify possible threats and propose remediations.

 #### How to use Cornucopia

-Cornucopia can be played in many different ways, there is no one way, and there is a suggested [set of rules][cornucopia-play] to start the game off.
+Cornucopia can be played in many different ways; there is no one way, and there is a suggested [set of rules][cornucopia-play] to start the game off.
-[OWASP Threat Dragon][threat-dragon] also has a diagram called "EoP Games" that allowes the players to link the card that scores directly to a threat model to simplify security requirement analysis.
+[OWASP Threat Dragon][threat-dragon] also has a diagram called "EoP Games" that allows the players to link the card that scores directly to a threat model to simplify security requirement analysis.

 The OWASP Spotlight series provides an excellent overview of Cornucopia and how it can be used for gamification:
 'Project 16 - [Cornucopia][spotlight16]'.
 [Videos on the OWASP Cornucopia website][cornucopia-play] also demonstrate several
-ways the game can be utilized.
-There is also a [OWASP 25th Anniversary Video][owasp25th] that gives a short presentation on the games and how to use it.
+ways the game can be utilised.
+There is also a [OWASP 25th Anniversary Video][owasp25th] that gives a short presentation on the games and how to use them.

 #### References